oscarperez1985/Pewlett-Hackard-Analysis/README.md

 ## Results

-Three final deliverable products and a **SQL** database query are provided as a results of this analysis:
+Three final deliverable products and a **SQL** database query are provided as a result of this analysis:

 **[Deliverable 1](./Analysis/retiring_titles.csv)**: The number of retiring employees by title.